Jayshgandhi/Java-learn/Exercises/Excercise10/Readme.md

 ## Problem definition:

-**Create a class called Arith and should have following methods with private access specifiers**
+**Create a class called Arith and should have following methods with public access specifiers**
 - Add to add two numbers
 - Sub to sub two numbers
 - mul to multiply two numbers